Chittu13/Learn_Python/File_open/FileOpen.md

 f.close()
 ```

-## Or you can this method you no need to close the file
+## Or you can this method, no need to close the file

 ```python
 with open("name.txt",'r') as f: